 The Company first paid distributions on September 15, 2015.
-On March 24, 2020, the Board unanimously approved the suspension of (i) the payment of distributions to the Company's stockholders, effective immediately, and (ii) the operation of the DRP, effective as of April 6, 2020, due to the impact that the COVID-19 pandemic is having and is expected to continue to have in the Company's hotel properties.
+On March 24, 2020, the Board unanimously approved the suspension of (i) the payment of distributions to the Company's stockholders, effective immediately, and (ii) the operation of the DRP, effective as of April 6, 2020, due to the impact that the COVID-19 pandemic had on the Company's hotel properties.
 The payment of distributions and the operation of the DRP will remain suspended until such time as the Board approves their resumption.